ying-tang/help-documentation/_userguides/SDN_Basics_Best_Practices.md

 However, many customers still expect all their hosts to belong the same L2 domain, as it would be configured, naturally, if the subnet were in their own data center.
 Therefore, many cloud solutions deploy overlay networks (which refers to some techniques for carrying the customer’s layer 2 network over the provider’s L3 infrastructure) to join the hosts into subnet domains.

+For example, VxLAN is form of overlay whereby an encapsulation carries Ethernet frames inside UDP packets.
+Each host participating in a VXLAN overlay network has a VTEP (VxLAN tunnel end point) which is a listening UDP socket with a UDP port and and IP address.

 This situation applies to many IBM Bluemix Private Cloud deployments in SoftLayer data centers.
 Because SoftLayer organizes the data centers into localized hardware “pods,” software defined overlay networks (SDN) must be deployed to connect any customer cloud deployments that have not been established within the same hardware pod.
-IBM Bluemix Private Cloud 3.0 (and newer) has implemented many SDN solutions that let customers connect their clouds together, thus creating many possible hybrid cloud solutions.
+IBM Bluemix Private Cloud 3.0 (and newer) has implemented many Software Defined Networking solutions that let customers connect their clouds together, thus creating many possible *hybrid cloud* solutions.
+(By hybrid cloud, we are referring to the ability to bind together two or more private or public clusters of computers, where those clusters each in turn are designed to create collections of virtual machines and their associated networks -- that is, to combine multiple cloud environments.)

-For example, VxLAN is form of overlay whereby an encapsulation carries Ethernet frames inside UDP packets.
-Each host participating in a VXLAN overlay network has a VTEP (VxLAN tunnel end point) which is a listening UDP socket with a UDP port and and IP address.

 **Provisioning**